RPTools/maptool/CONTRIBUTING.md

 ### Pull Requests

 Please follow these steps to have your contribution considered by the maintainers:
-1. Fill out the relevent details in the pull request template.
+1. Fill out the relevant details in the pull request template.
 2. Follow the [styleguides](#styleguides)
-3. After you sumit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing
+3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing
 <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 A maintainer will re-run the status check for you.</details>

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.